RentLikeAChampion.com allows homeowners to rent out their college-area homes to travelers over a football weekend.

 - Port 80 redirects traffic to Port 443

 - 443 terminates the SSL connection and proxies the request to Varnish, which is running on Port 8080

-This approach proved to be robust and scalable and was one of my biggest personal lessons coming out of the project.
-I will definitely be using this again.
-With our application organized into this “lego brick”, we proved we could scale horizontally as far as necessary.
-This approach limited complexity, minimized potential points of failure and was an all-around better economic decision.
+With our application organized into this “Lego brick,” we proved we could scale horizontally as far as necessary.
+This approach limited complexity, minimized potential points of failure, and was an all around better economic decision.

 Q: Once you open the proverbial can of worms, all kinds of things change.
-Now that the can was open, what was the biggest challenge you uncovered?
+What was the biggest challenge you uncovered?